Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

     - Natural fire regime started during this period because it was the first time that the fire triangle came together
     - Fire triangle:
         - _Ignition Source_: (Since beginning) Natural ignition from lightening, volcanoes, (rarely) falling rock sparks
+            - These natural sources tend to only begin fires in the dry season
         - _Oxygen Source_: (Cambrian period) Atmospheric Oxygen (from photosynthetic plants) leads to appearance of photosynthetic organisms
         - _Fuel Source_: (Silurian and Devonian Periods) Enough terrestrial plants in ecosystems to acts as fuel
     - During this time, natural fire regimes evolved